OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 When the project was started, the idea of the `loco_global` struct was conceived: a high-level wrapper around a particular memory address.
 This ensured that we could start using strongly typed C++ from the get go, instead of having to rely on raw addresses for longer.
-After, we introduced a `GameState` struct that encompasses the memory space dealing with is, in effect, how the landscape and everything in it is stored.
+After, we introduced a `GameState` struct that encompasses the memory space dealing with, in effect, how the landscape and everything in it is stored.

 This month, @memellis has continued working on reducing the number of these `loco_global` variables in the codebase, by making these code use of the global `GameState` instead.
-As we wrote last month, this is an important task that needs to be completed before we can start looking at increasing limits of OpenLoco, and it improves the structure of the codebase.
+As we wrote last month, this is an important task that needs to be completed before we can start looking at increasing the in-game limits of OpenLoco, and it improves the structure of the codebase.

 At this point, there are very few `loco_global` variables left that can be replaced with a `GameState` reference.
-There are plenty remaining, though.
-Most of these have to do with more transient variables, such as anything to do with UI.
+There are plenty other `loco_global`s remaining, though.
+Most of these have to do with more transient variables, though, such as anything to do with UI.
 As most of the code paths involved are no longer shared with vanilla, we can look into integrating these soon.

 ## Demystifying the Locomotion AI (#2052)